-One of the most alarming statistics however, is one out of six females is sexually assaulted in the U.S every 58 seconds!
-To make matters worse, females between the ages of 17-24, are four times more likely to be assaulted according to RAINN (Rape, Abuse & Incest National Network).
+One of the most alarming statistics is one out of six females will be sexually assaulted in the U.S. in 2022 — that’s one sexual assault every 68 seconds!
+In addition, females between the ages of 18-34, are being assaulted twice as often as the rest of the population, according to RAINN (Rape, Abuse & Incest National Network).
 In reality, RAINN admits this second number may be much higher, considering a majority of sexual assaults on college campuses go unreported because of guilt associated with alcohol induced events and/or date rapes.